Gorilla permit overbooking

 Gorilla permit overbooking – Gorilla trekking safaris and tours.

 More often than not, the Uganda Wildlife Authority sees gorilla permit overbooking in Mgahinga National Park and Bwindi Impenetrable National Park.
-Combining the boost of twelve habituated mountain gorilla groups from Bwindi and Mgahinga National Parks, a total of ninety six visitors interested in gorilla trekking may be housed.
+Combining the boost of twelve habituated mountain gorilla groups from Bwindi and Mgahinga National Parks, a total of ninety-six visitors interested in gorilla trekking may be housed.

 Overbooking Gorilla Permission